OVERVIEW: The Nancy Taylor Foundation for Chronic Diseases backs a broad range of brain and neurological research.

-After examining its tax documents over the past few years, it does not appear to zero in on one or two specific fields of neurological study.
-To get an idea of Taylor’s grantmaking: past grants have gone to research in ketamine-induced changes to the brain, nonpharmacological treatments for obsessive-compulsive disorder, and early predictors of autism spectrum disorders.
+After examining its tax documents over the past few years, it does not appear to prioritize any specific fields of neurological study.
+However, past grantees include research on ketamine-induced changes to the brain, nonpharmacological treatments for obsessive-compulsive disorder, and early predictors of autism spectrum disorders.

 Nancy Taylor Foundation for Chronic Diseases